* Factory activity slows in April, raw material costs rise

 * Pfizer sinks on biggest sales miss in four quarters

-* Apple gains ahead of results help boost tech sector
+* Apple gains ahead of results, boosts tech sector

 By Sruthi Shankar

-May 1 (Reuters) - U.S. stocks fell on Tuesday, dragged down by Pfizer results, tumbling oil prices and growing fears that tariffs and inflation would weigh on corporate profits.
+May 1 (Reuters) - U.S. stocks fell on Tuesday, driven by Pfizer's discouraging results, tumbling oil prices and growing fears that tariffs and inflation could weigh on corporate profits.

 Data showed U.S. factory activity slowed for a second straight month in April, weighed down by shortages of skilled workers and rising capacity constraints, but strengthening global demand continued to support manufacturing.

-While corporate profits are expected to have notched their best growth in seven years in the first quarter, largely due to lower taxes, investors have focused on increasing warnings of cost pressure.
+While first-quarter corporate profits are expected to have notched their best growth in seven years, largely due to lower taxes, investors have focused on cost warnings from companies.

 "I think a lot of data is pointing to 2018 being a peak from many points of view," said Mona Mahajan, U.S. investment strategist at Allianz Global Investors in New York.